-Let's say you have an array called myShows that contains a list of some awesome TV shows that you like to watch:
+Let's say we have an array called myShows that contains a list of some popular TV shows that you may like to watch:

 Here is the problem.
 With so many great shows, how do you know what you want to watch at any given time?
 Unfortunately, you are unable to pick a show and stick with it beyond the first few seconds of the opening credits.
 Your friends all give different answers.
 Your parents haven't even heard of these shows, so they can't help you out much.
 Your psychiatrist stopped returning your calls.
 You are stuck.

 Let's jump right to it.
-The code for picking a random value from an array is quite simple:
+The code for picking a random value from an array looks as follows:

 Replace myArray with the name of the variable that actually stores your array.
 That's it.
-Let's look at an example that fully demonstrates this.
+To see this as part of an example, we first need an array:

-Our array is called myShows, so using the code I provided earlier, the way you pick a random value from this array is by doing this:
+Our array is called myShows, so using the code we saw earlier earlier, the way we pick a random value from this array is by doing this:

-If you run this code, your show variable will store the name of a randomly picked show from your myShows array.
+If you run this code, our show variable will store the name of a randomly picked show from your myShows array.

 Math.floor(Math.random() * (1 + High - Low)) + Low;

-All you need is a high number and a low number to define the range of numbers you want.
-This code will randomly (and fairly!) pick a random number between your range.
-The details of this are outlined in my Random Numbers tutorial, so check that out later if you want to go deeper into the world of random numbers.
+All we need is a high number and a low number to define the range of numbers we want.
+This code will randomly (and fairly!) pick a random number between our range.
+The details of this are outlined in the Random Numbers tutorial, so check that out later if you want to go deeper into the world of random numbers.

 What is the high number and the low number in our case?
 Since we are dealing with arrays, we know that the position of an item in an array is based on an index number.
-This index number starts at 0 and increments by one until you hit the end:
+This index number starts at 0 and increments by one until we hit the last item in our array:

 The low number for us will be 0.
 This corresponds to the first item in our array.
 The formula right now will look as follows: